What is pelvic floor physical therapy?

 In addition to the hands-on aspect of physical therapy, your therapist may provide education on lifestyle changes that are key to improving your pelvic floor health.
-For treating incontinence, these may include modifications to your diet and fluid intake.
+For treating incontinence, these may include breathing exercises, modifications to your diet and fluid intake.

 Pelvic floor physical therapy can provide useful benefits.
 Women who had given up hope are often amazed at the life-changing results.
 Learning how to contract pelvic floor muscles correctly is a lifelong benefit.
 However, for some women, obtaining treatment can be difficult for a host of reasons.